-The PJM tariff tables including CRF values should have been changed for both black start and the capacity market when the tax laws changed in 2017.
+CRF values are a key determinant of total payments to black start units.
+The CRF values in PJM tariff tables should have been changed for both black start and the capacity market when the tax laws changed in December 2017.
 As a result, CRF values have overcompensated black start units since the changes to the tax code.